moubi/blog/content/blog/react-touch-desktop-code-split/index.md

 This article is a mix of arguments, reality checks and a code solution at the end.
 Often the road leading to an actual implementation is long and bumpy - priorities, design, budget, colleagues with own views, talking in different languages.
 These obstacles are challenging and usually take more energy to deal with than just coding.
 For that reason they deserve a separate preface.

 Jump to the [code section](#conditionally-import-and-render-components), if this is what you are looking for, otherwise let's continue.

+_It would be helpful if you already know what code splitting is.
+If not yet familiar the ["Code Splitting"](https://reactjs.org/docs/code-splitting.html#code-splitting) writeup in the React docs is a good start._
 ___

 ## Reality check